matt769/Hexapod/README.md

  - How to better define the allowed movement range.
 Currently it's quite restrictive.
  - Shouldn't have to setWalk etc every period, let hexapod remember and coontroller/receiver can just change it
  - More visualisation!
 Movement parameters, trajectories etc
+ - Gaits with multiple legs in air at once

 ## Bugs
  - Currently a leg may be changed to raised status, but then when the trjectory is calculated it is not achievable.
 But the grounded legs will still be updated and move the base.